What’s in this article

 Large consumer base

-Malaysia has one of the largest populations in Southeast Asia at 33 million – this means that businesses can tap on this consumer base with growing spending power and middle-income class.
+Malaysia has one of the largest populations in Southeast Asia at 33 million – this means that businesses can tap into this consumer base with growing spending power and middle-income class.

 Strong GDP